specklesystems/speckle-docs/viewer/viewer-api.md

   MEASUREMENTS = 5
 }
 ```
 All the layers the viewer uses for rendering objects and props.
 Rendering order generally follows the order of layers values.
+The same layers are also used for raycasting, where they are all enabled by default except *STREAM_CONTENT_POINT* which is disabled

 <br>